entiendoNull/expo-modules-london-2025-workshop/module-1.md

 ### Background: Understanding Events

-You might notice that in the `ExpoAudioRouteModule` file (`modules/expo-audio-route/src/ExpoAudioRouteModule.ts`) there are no `addListener` or `removeListener` functions.
+You might notice that in `modules/expo-audio-route/src/ExpoAudioRouteModule.ts`, there are no `addListener` or `removeListener` functions.
 That's because these are already built into Expo's `NativeModule` type!

-The event definitions live in `ExpoAudioRoute.types.ts` (`modules/expo-audio-route/src/ExpoAudioRoute.types.ts`), which defines the event names and payload shapes:
+The event definitions live in `modules/expo-audio-route/src/ExpoAudioRoute.types.ts`, which defines the event names and payload shapes:

 ```ts
 export type ExpoAudioRouteModuleEvents = {